TheHamckerCapy/Stock_app/README.md

 <img width="1000" alt="mockuper" src="https://github.com/user-attachments/assets/c85c9571-21f3-4525-a39f-46ce016738ce" />

-# 📈 Stock Market App
+# 📈 Stox Pulse App

 A sample stock market application for Android, built entirely with modern technologies like kotlin,Jetpack Compose, Coroutines, Flow, and Hilt.
 This project serves as a showcase of modern Android development practices, including a clean architecture and a reactive UI.